-Carp fishing in South Africa has come a long way since the days of fishing with brown bread and curry powder or vanilla powder and the old “Vaaldam Stroppe”.
-These days the tackle, rods and reels are of a better quality and the ranges of carp baits have greatly improved.
+Carp fishing in South Africa has come a long way since the days of carp bait such as brown bread and curry powder or vanilla powder and the old carp rigs suc as the “Vaaldam Stroppe”.
+These days the carp fishing tackle, rods and reels are of a better quality and the ranges of carp baits have greatly improved.
 The fishing hasn’t gotten easier but is still just as enjoyable as ever.

 Lately more and more conventional anglers have started to go over to specimen carp fishing.
 Provincial angling clubs have set rules that prevent damage to carp.
 This has started to change the way older anglers think and the way they go about fishing.
 This in tern changes the way the younger anglers fish because they look up to the older guys.
 As the saying goes ”knowledge is power” and if we can teach the young anglers to take care then they will be the better anglers of tomorrow.

 South Africa has some great carp fishing dams where wild carp of sizes over 10kg can be caught.
 Some of these well-known dams include Doorndraai Dam in Limpopo, Fanie Botha Dam (Tzaneen Dam) in Tzaneen, Donaldson Dam in Randfontein, Klaserie Dam in Mpumalanga, Koppies Dam in the Free State and many more.
 All these dams have beautiful carp and some also have great camping facilities at your disposal.
 These are all great dams for specimen, competitive and recreational carp anglers.

 South Africa also have some dedicated specimen carp fishing venues such as Rushmere, Donaldson top lake and Bass O Mania where they cater strictly for specimen carp anglers.
 These dams have fixed rules and regulations regarding the tackle that may be used, the safety of the carp and some even on what types of carp baits may be used.